pacoispaco/paulcohen.se/content/blog/recording-birds-with-a-camera-or-mobile.md

 Every birder I know has a smartphone.
 Use it!
 If you hear a weird warbler subsong from inside a bush in early september, but you can't spot the bird, just record it!
 Also, most birders today have a digital camera capable of recording video.
- You can use that to record sound, even if you don't catch the bird on video!
+You can use that to record sound, even if you don't catch the bird on video.
 Below are two video recordings made with my [Sony RX10 IV](https://www.sony.com/electronics/cyber-shot-compact-cameras/dsc-rx10m4) camera, using the built-in microphone.